Wheat pennies could bring you a pretty penny

 “Wheat pennies are one of the two most popular U.S. coins that are collected.
 The other one that’s very popular is the old Morgan Silver Dollar.
 Between both coins, there’s a lot of varieties, so a penny is not just a penny, they’re all unique.
 The value really comes down to a few qualities on the coins,” said Dave Sorrick, coin expert and collector at “In God We Trust, LLC.”

 Any wheat penny is worth at least four cents to most dealers.
 Given the popularity of collecting Lincoln Wheat cents, there will always be a demand for quality coins.
-If you’re interested in wheat pennies that are worth more money, Sorrick said you’ll need to have high-grade quality coins.
-A good resource on Lincoln Wheat penny dates and values can be found HERE.
+If you’re interested in wheat pennies that are worth more money, Sorrick said you’ll need to have high-grade, quality coins.

+The value of a Lincoln Wheat penny, by date, can be found at sources like CoinCollecting.com.

 “There are millions and millions of wheat pennies and most commonly they trade for three-to-five cents a piece.
 If you’re looking for a particular date, it can be much, much more than that.
 The rarest is the 1909 VDB.
 Those can be worth anywhere from $700 to $1,500 depending on the coin’s grade.
 Now, if you’re lucky enough to have one that’s uncirculated, particularly if it’s graded by one of the major grading companies, those alone are $2,000 and $3,000 coins,” said Sorrick.